node-usb/node-usb/Readme.md

 ### .timeout
 Sets the timeout in milliseconds for transfers on this endpoint.
 The default, `0`, is infinite timeout.

+### .clearHalt()
+Perform a clear feature endpoint halt requests.
+It resets the data toggle bits or sequence number in host and device to 0.

 InEndpoint
 ----------